chrppi-developpers/chrppi/README.md

 Deploy the app on the LERIA server.

-More information on the [LERIA wiki](https://wiki.leria.univ-angers.fr/ua_members/cloud).
+More informations on the [LERIA wiki](https://wiki.leria.univ-angers.fr/ua_members/cloud).

 ### Build and prepare the app